ipfs/ipfs-blog/src/_blog/state-of-ipfs-in-js.md

   - Preload via `/v0/refs` is [very wasteful](https://github.com/ipfs/js-ipfs/issues/3510).
 - Not specified or adopted by other implementations: the WebRTC Star transport is only implemented in js-libp2p and neither WebRTC Star nor the delegate/preload APIs are specified.

-## 🧑‍💻 IPFS-in-JS development the last 18 months
+## 🧑‍💻 IPFS-in-JS Development the Last 18 Months

 The last 18 months on the JS front have been spent on: